-Two main languages of this district are Chambyali and Gaddi.
-Chambyali is mainly spoken here and its nearby areas whereas Gaddi language is mainly spoken in the tehsil Bharmour and Holi.
-Khajjiar is mini Switzerland of Chamba.
-Bhalei Mata Temple is very famous in Chamba 35 km from the city.
-The Suhi Mata festival is held for four days in March/April every year in memory of princess Sui.
-She is known to have sacrificed her life for the cause of her people, that is, the people of this region.
-Chamba with its panoramic rhapsodies offers a plethora of tourist spots like Kalatop Khajjiar Sanctuary, Satdhara Falls, Bhuri Singh Museum, Dainkund Peak, Shivkul, Khajjiar Lake, Jhandri Ghat, St. Andrew's Church, Rang Mahal, Chamunda Devi Temple etc. To the north are three main passes over the Pir Panjal into Lahaul: the Kalicho, Kugti, and Chobia pass.
-From Bharmour a three-day trek is possible to Manimahesh Lake(3950 m) in the Manimahesh Kailash (5575 m), a spur running off the Pir Panjal.
-Adventure lovers can have a gala time exploring the innumerable trekking, fishing, and camping options.
+Of the many tourist spots here, Khajjiar is one of the most popular ones and is often known as the "mini Switzerland" of Chamba.
+Chamba, with its panoramic rhapsodies, offers a plethora of tourist spots like Kalatop Khajjiar Sanctuary, Satdhara Falls, Bhuri Singh Museum, Dainkund Peak, Shivkul, Khajjiar Lake, Jhandri Ghat, St. Andrew's Church, Rang Mahal, Chamunda Devi Temple etc. Its geography is flanked by gorgeous landscapes and mountains.
+To the north are three main passes over the Pir Panjal into Lahaul: Kalicho, Kugti, and Chobia Passes.
+From Bharmour, a three-day trek is possible to Manimahesh Lake located at 3,950 meters in the Manimahesh Kailash, a spur running off the Pir Panjal.
+Chamba is a goldmine for adventure lovers, for they can have a gala time exploring the innumerable trekking, fishing, and camping options.
 Trekatribe offers trekking and sightseeing in all parts of the district including Manimahesh Lake, Khajjiar, Dalhousie, Bharmour, and Lam Dal.
-We are soon going to open trek from Kangra to Chamba via Indrahar Pass and via Kareri Lake.
+We are also soon going to open a trek from Kangra to Chamba via Indrahar Pass and via Kareri Lake.